jsheridanwells/JeremyWells.Io/_posts/2020-05-22-starting-up-an-aspnetcore3-project.md

 ## File walkthrough

-What the .NET Core CLI has given us so far is a very basic application that returns a JSON list of weather temperatures from a single endpoint, just enough for use to see that we have working WebApi project.
+What the .NET Core CLI has given us so far is a very basic application that returns a list of weather temperatures from a single endpoint, just enough for us to see that we have working WebApi project.
 The three important files that make this happen are `Program.cs`, `Startup.cs`, and `WeatherForecastController.cs`.

-A `Program.cs` with a `Main()` method is the entry point for any executable application written in C# and it shows us that at it's core a WebApi project is a console application.
+A `Program` class with a `Main()` method is the entry point for any executable application written in C# and it shows us that at it's core a WebApi project is a console application.
 In our template file, the `Main()` method calls `CreateHostBuilder()` which puts together all of the default settings for running a web server on our development machine:
 ```csharp
 public static void Main(string[] args)
 {